kaushik-somashekar/campaign_performance_analytics_dashboard/README.md

 This project creates a realistic **Campaign Performance Analytics Dashboard** using digital marketing data across paid, owned, affiliate, and organic channels.

-It is designed as a professional **Digital Analytics / Marketing Analytics / Performance Marketing / Dashboarding** portfolio project.

 ---